kfkonrad/relconf/README.md

 Config relative to the current path

-`relconf` generates toml configuration files based on the current path.
-It reads its configuration from a yaml file (see [Usage](#usage) for where that file is expected to be), merges toml files based on the current path, writes the final configuration to disk and optionally outputs an enivorment variable pointing to the generated config.
+`relconf` generates toml, yaml and configuration files based on the current path.
+It reads its configuration from a yaml file (see [Usage](#usage) for where that file is expected to be), merges toml/yaml/json files based on the current path, writes the final configuration to disk and optionally outputs an environment variable pointing to the generated config.

 ## Table of Contents